 This is especially true for soldiers who have experienced combat.
-ONDCP quotes the National Institute of Drug Abuse as saying that alcohol and drug abuse is strongly associated with exposure to scenes of violence in combat that make individual soldiers deeply afraid for their personal safety and wellbeing.
-One in four veterans of the Iraq and Afghanistan campaigns reported feeling the symptoms of a mental health disorder.
-One in six veterans experienced symptoms of post-traumatic stress disorder, such as intrusive thoughts and memories of the traumatic event they witnessed or experienced, feeling constantly tense and alert, and generalized anxiety and depression about their trauma to the point that they negatively impact their daily lives.
+ONDCP quotes the National Institute of Drug Abuse (NIDA) as saying that alcohol and drug abuse is strongly associated with exposure to scenes of violence in combat that make individual soldiers deeply afraid for their personal safety and wellbeing.
+One in four veterans of the Iraq and Afghanistan campaigns reported feeling symptoms of a mental health disorder.
+One in six veterans experienced symptoms of post-traumatic stress disorder (PTSD), such as intrusive thoughts and memories of the traumatic event they witnessed or experienced, feeling constantly tense and alert, and generalized anxiety and depression about their trauma to the point it negatively impacts their daily lives.

 Other risk factors for addiction among veterans include insomnia (or other disruptions of regular, normal sleeping patterns), traumatic brain injuries (where the head is impacted so violently that the brain is pushed up against the skull, causing damage to nerve fibers), and problems in relationships.2

-ONDCP warns that soldiers can be driven to suicide as a result of their mental health disorders and co-occurring substance abuse.
-In 2008, one in eight soldiers reported using illegal drugs (or, as was more often the case, consuming prescription drugs off-label) in the previous month.
+ONDCP warns that soldiers may be at risk for suicide as a result of addiction and co-occurring mental health disorders.
+In 2008, one in eight soldiers reported using illegal drugs or consuming prescription drugs off-label or for non-medical reasons in the previous month.

-In another JAMA article, a study of veterans who were recently deployed, and who had experienced combat, showed that 53 percent of them engaged in binge drinking.6
+In another JAMA article, a study of veterans who were recently deployed and had experienced combat, showed that 53 percent of these veterans engaged in binge drinking.6

-Researchers writing in the journal of Drug and Alcohol Dependence stated that soldiers who were exposed to life-threatening scenarios (where either their life was at risk or others’ lives were at risk) and “atrocities” were strongly associated with a positive alcohol abuse screening.
+Researchers writing in the journal of Drug and Alcohol Dependence stated that soldiers who were exposed to life-threatening scenarios (where their life or the lives of others was at risk) and “atrocities” were strongly associated with a positive alcohol abuse screening.
 The researchers surveyed 1,120 soldiers who had been recently deployed.
-Twenty-five percent tested positive for dangerous levels of alcohol consumption, and 12 percent showed behavioral problems that were related to their alcohol consumption.7
+Twenty-five percent tested positive for dangerous levels of alcohol consumption, and 12 percent showed behavioral problems related to their alcohol consumption.7

 This means that even months and years after witnessing or experiencing a traumatic event, a soldier may: